About Guides What I Use

 Create Videos Without Leaving Cowork

-You have two methods for creating videos directly inside Cowork.
-One is free and runs locally on your computer.
+You have two ways to create videos directly inside Cowork.
+One is free and runs on your computer.
 The other uses Blotato for AI-generated content.

 Method 1: Python (Free, Local, Unlimited)

-Cowork can generate animated explainer videos using Python libraries installed directly on your machine.
+Cowork can create animated explainer videos using free tools installed on your computer.
 No external services, no credits, no extra cost.

 Create a 15-second animated explainer video about [topic] using Python.
 Don't use any external video services.

-Cowork will install MoviePy, Pillow, and FFmpeg automatically if they're not already on your computer.
-It writes a Python script, generates the video, and gives you a clickable link to view it.
+Cowork will install the needed software (MoviePy, Pillow, and FFmpeg) automatically if they're not already on your computer.
+It writes a script, creates the video, and gives you a clickable link to view it.

 You can add local images, your brand colours, and background music.
 The first attempt might not look perfect.
 Just give direct feedback: "Make it cleaner with better readability" or "Use my brand colours."
 Claude will redesign and regenerate.